sjvrijn/mf2/README.md

 2. Add it to the tests:
    * Add the function in the `tests/property_test.py` and `tests/regression_test.py` files
-   * Run the tests.
+   * Run the tests: `pytest tests`.
 It will fail the first time while the [`pytest-regressions`][pytest-regressions] package automatically creates the new output files.
    * Run the tests again to confirm that all tests now pass.